 Convenient transport systems in Kenya

 Matatu Experience; The most frequently used means of transport in Kenya is the matatu.
 The matatu system is usually crowded.
 However, the system is only restricted to certain stages.
-The matatu system carries 11 to 14 passenger per trip.
+The matatu system carries 11 to 14 passengers per trip.
 From one pick up station to the next.
-The price for 20 kilometres is 10 USD for instance.
+The price for 20 kilometers is 10 USD for instance.

 The difference between the price is that, if you use the local matatu routes, you have to know the exact pick-up stage.
 Sometimes if you want to go to a given park, you may have to take more than one matatu.
 On the other hand, if you take the bus tours through a safari agency, it will take you to your exact destination and back.